French Alternative Energies and Atomic Energy Commission: Technological research division (DRT)

-The CEA Tech division is divided between two CEA sites, at Saclay and Grenoble.
-CEA Tech focuses on technological research and development in the field of energy, IT and health care information.
+The direction de la recherche technologique (DRT), known also as CEA Tech division, is divided between two CEA sites, at Saclay and Grenoble.
+CEA Tech focuses on technological research and development in the field of energy, IT (both hardware and software) and healthcare informatics.
 It plays an active role in transferring knowledge and research to industry.

-The CEA Tech division is further divided into three labs:
+The CEA Tech division is further divided into three research institutes: